Configure content caching

 -

 enable White List, add an allowed parameter, and click .
-Only parameters that are included in this list will be considered when processing the request.
+Only parameters in this list will be considered when processing requests.

 -

-or enable Black List, add the disallowed parameter, and click .
-All parameters that are not included in this list will be taken into account when processing the request.
+or enable Black List, add a forbidden parameter, and click .
+All parameters not in this list will be considered when processing requests.

 -